 A graduate of the University of Toronto in 1945, Morawetz received her master's degree in 1946 at the Massachusetts Institute of Technology.
 Morawetz got a job at New York University where she edited Supersonic Flow and Shock Waves by Richard Courant and Kurt Otto Friedrichs.
 She earned her Ph.D. in 1951 at New York University, with a thesis on the stability of a spherical implosion, under the supervision of Kurt Otto Friedrichs.
 Her thesis was entitled Contracting Spherical Shocks Treated by a Perturbation Method

-Turning to the mathematics of transonic flow, she showed that specially designed shockless airfoils could not, in fact, prevent shocks.
+Turning to the mathematics of transonic flow, she showed that specially designed, shockless airfoils could not prevent shocks.
 Shocks developed in response to even small perturbations, such as a gust of wind or an imperfection in a wing.
 This discovery opened up the problem of developing a theory for a flow with shocks.
 Subsequently, the shocks she predicted mathematically now have been observed in experiments as air flows around the wing of a plane.

-At this point her research expanded to a variety of problems including papers on the Tricomi equation the nonrelativistic wave equation including questions of decay and scattering.
+Her research expanded to a variety of problems, including papers on the Tricomi equation, the nonrelativistic wave equation, including questions of decay and scattering.
 Her first doctoral student, Lesley Sibner, was graduated in 1964.
-In the 1970s she worked on questions of scattering theory and the nonlinear wave equation.
+In the 1970s, she worked on problems of scattering theory and the nonlinear wave equation.
 She proved what is now known as the Morawetz Inequality.
 She died on August 8, 2017 in New York City.

 In 1980 Morawetz won a Lester R. Ford Award.
 In 1981, she became the first woman to deliver the Gibbs Lecture of The American Mathematical Society, and in 1982 presented an Invited Address at a meeting of the Society for Industrial and Applied Mathematics.
 She received honorary degrees from Eastern Michigan University in 1980, Brown University, and Smith College in 1982, and Princeton in 1990.
 In 1983 and in 1988, she was selected as a Noether Lecturer.
 She was named Outstanding Woman Scientist for 1993 by the Association for Women in Science.
 In 1995, she became the second woman elected to the office of president of the American Mathematical Society.
 In 1998 she was awarded the National Medal of Science; she was the first woman to receive the medal for work in mathematics.
 In 2004 she received the Leroy P. Steele Prize for Lifetime Achievement.
 In 2006 she won the George David Birkhoff Prize in Applied Mathematics.
 In 2012 she became a fellow of the American Mathematical Society.